ayang-deloitte/Semester2Capstone/README.md

 | Gradient Boosting | 87,969.37 |
 | Gradient Boosting (subsampled) | 85,967.02 |

-**Table 1: Comparison of model performance on holdout test datasets.**
+**Table 4: Comparison of model performance on holdout test dataset.**

 Based on the performance of each model, the gradient boosting model with subsampling performed the best because it held the lowest RMSE metric: on average, it predicts housing prices within 85,967.02 AUD of the true property value.
 Compared to the 124,670.31 AUD average error of the baseline model, it offers an approximately 31.04% accuracy improvement.
 By pursing lower RMSE values, potential buyers in the Australian market will be able to better approximate the true property price of housing, enabling them to make more informed decisions about housing and eventually secure a property of their own.